#WomenInspire: A Women’s History Month Blog Carnival [Call For Submissions]

 2. Place the #WomenInspire Badge on your blog or website!:

-Place the “Women Inspire Change” badge on your post or site using the HTML code provided on our campaign page.
+If you'd like to write your own blog, we encourage you to include the “Women Inspire Change” badge pictured below which recognizes International Women's Day and includes #womeninspire.
+Embed the badge on your site using the HTML code provided on our campaign page.

 Embed this Graphic on Your Site: